Kong/docs.konghq.com/app/gateway/2.8.x/admin-api/developers/reference.md

 ### Create a Dev Portal role

+Create an RBAC role for grouping developers.

-When you create a role, by default, the role has access to all content in Dev Portal.
+When you create a role, by default, the role has no specific permissions and has access to all content in the Dev Portal.
+Use the **Dev Portal** > **Permissions** page in Kong Manager (`<kong-manager-host:port>/<workspace-name>/portal/permissions/#roles`) to specify permissions for the role.

 **Endpoint**